Superlambanana: Origin

-The sculpture was created for the ArtTransPennine Exhibition in 1998, part of an initiative to create a “corridor of art” through the North of England.
-Liverpool's contribution, designed by Japanese artist Taro Chiezo, was the Superlambanana, which was unveiled to the city at the reopening of Liverpool's branch of the famous Tate Gallery.
-An ironic comment on the dangers of genetic engineering, it was developed with the city in mind, as both bananas and lambs were once common cargos in Liverpool's bustling docks.
-The thinking behind Chiezo's Superlambanana was the creation of something that “spoke of the future of 90's Liverpool”.
-He had previously visited the city and been inspired by the Queensway Tunnel's ventilation shaft, in particular the symbolism of how a vital piece of 1930's engineering was incorporated into a broader “sculpture” (or, in this case, an aesthetically attractive building).
-Chiezo made only a four-inch model; four local sculptors—Andy Small, Julian Taylor, Tommy Reason and Ray Stokes—recreated it on a 50:1 scale.
+The sculpture was created for the ArtTransPennine Exhibition in 1998, part of an initiative to create a "corridor of art" through northern England.
+Liverpool's contribution, designed by Japanese artist Taro Chiezo, was the Superlambanana.
+It was unveiled to the city at the reopening of Liverpool's branch of the Tate Gallery.
+A commentary on the potential dangers of genetic engineering, which was becoming popular at the time, it was developed with the city in mind as both bananas and lambs were once common cargos in the city's docks.

+Chiezo said that the idea behind Superlambanana was the creation of something that "spoke of the future of 1990s Liverpool".
+He had previously visited the city and been inspired by the Queensway Tunnel's ventilation shaft, in particular the symbolism of how a vital piece of 1930s engineering was incorporated into a broader "sculpture" (or, in this case, an aesthetically attractive building).
+Chiezo made only a four-inch-tall model, which local sculptors Andy Small, Julian Taylor, Tommy Reason and Ray Stokes then recreated on a 50:1 scale.

-It was created using a wire-mesh frame that supported a concrete and fibreglass shell and was developed at the former Bryant and May Matchworks factory in the south of the city at a total cost of £35,000.
-The sculpture was controversial; there was scepticism regarding its purpose and value.
-However, it soon became a popular symbol in the city and a valued piece of public art.
+The sculpture was created using a wire-mesh frame that supported a concrete and fibreglass shell, and was developed at the former Bryant & May Matchworks factory in the city at a total cost of £35,000.
+The sculpture was initially controversial, with some scepticism regarding its purpose and value, but it soon became a popular symbol in the city and a valued piece of public art.
 At the end of the ArtTransPennine Exhibition, responsibility for the sculpture was handed to the Liverpool Architecture & Design Trust.